-Brody Studios is a members-only, private bar and club in Budapest run by two Englishmen.
-The place is located a bit outside the city center in a sleepy part of District 6.
-From the outside, Brody Studios looks like just another delapidated pre-war building, needing a serious refurbishment.
-But the inside is a different story.
-Every inch of the three-story place has been meticulously designed, and it's rare to see a shabby-chic contemporary design mix so well with the fading grandeur of a building.
+Brody Studios is a members-only bar and club in Budapest, run by two Englishmen, and favored by the city's expat community.
+From the outside, Brody, which is located a bit outside the city center in a sleepy part of District 6, looks like just another delapidated pre-war building, needing a serious refurbishment.
+But the inside is a different story: every inch of the three-story space has been meticulously designed, and it's rare to see a chic, contemporary interior mix so well with fading grandeur.

+Although a unique place in Budapest, Brody Studios isn't where you will get a taste of the city.
 In fact, Brody is where well-traveled foreigners find refuge from Budapest.
-Where the Hendrick's & tonic is made the same way as in London and Los Angeles (for comparable prices).
-Where global citizens weary from their strenuous travels can find comfort, company, and a temporary sense of home, be it Berlin, Barcelona, or Budapest.
+Where the Hendrick's & tonic is made the exact same way as in London's and Los Angeles's best bars (for comparable prices).
+Where global citizens weary from their strenuous travels find comfort, company, and a temporary sense of home, be it in Berlin, Barcelona, or Budapest.

-As for admission, you will most likely be able to get in even without a membership if you give Brody a heads-up by phone or email.
-Alternatively, they automatically admit guests who are staying in the boutique hotel (Brody House) run by the same owners.
+If you're thinking about visiting Brody, you will most likely be able to get in even without a membership if you give them a heads-up by phone or email.
+Alternatively, they automatically admit guests who are staying in their boutique hotel (Brody House) in downtown Budapest.